Share to: share facebook share twitter share wa share telegram print page

 Peter Norbeck, U.S. senator from South Dakota, sponsored the project and secured federal funding.[12]
 Construction began in 1927 and the presidents' faces were completed between 1934 and 1939.
 After Gutzon Borglum died in March 1941, his son Lincoln took over as leader of the construction project.
 Each president was originally to be depicted from head to waist, but lack of funding forced construction to end on October 31, 1941,[13] and only Washington's sculpture includes any detail below chin level.

 The sculpture at Mount Rushmore is built on land that was illegally[14] taken from the Sioux Nation in the 1870s.
 The Sioux continue to demand return of the land, and in 1980 the US Supreme Court ruled in United States v.
 Sioux Nation of Indians that the taking of the Black Hills required just compensation, and awarded the tribe $102 million.
-The Sioux have refused the money, which has grown with interest to over a billion dollars, and demand the return of the land.
+The Sioux have refused the money, and demand the return of the land.
 This conflict continues, leading some critics of the monument to refer to it as a "Shrine of Hypocrisy".[15]

 History